Active Weather Alerts

 Flood Watch

-...FLOOD WATCH REMAINS IN EFFECT THROUGH TUESDAY AFTERNOON... * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central, east central, north central, and northeast New Mexico, including the following areas, in central New Mexico, Central Highlands.
-In east central New Mexico, Guadalupe County and Quay County.
-In north central New Mexico, East Slopes Sangre de Cristo Mountains.
-In northeast New Mexico, Eastern San Miguel County, Far Northeast Highlands, Harding County, Johnson and Bartlett Mesas Including Raton Pass, Northeast Highlands and Union County. * WHEN...Through Tuesday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+...FLOOD WATCH REMAINS IN EFFECT THROUGH LATE TONIGHT... * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of north central and northeast New Mexico, including the following areas, in north central New Mexico, East Slopes Sangre de Cristo Mountains and Southern Sangre de Cristo Mountains.
+In northeast New Mexico, Eastern San Miguel County, Far Northeast Highlands, Harding County and Northeast Highlands.
+This includes the Hermits Peak-Calf Canyon wildfire burn scar area. * WHEN...Through late tonight. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 Creeks and streams may rise out of their banks.
-Flooding may occur in poor drainage and urban areas.
-Low-water crossings may be flooded. * ADDITIONAL DETAILS... - Multiple rounds of rainfall will continue tonight and through the day Tuesday.
-Additional rainfall amounts of 1 to 2 inches are expected, though higher amounts up to 3 inches are possible.
-After recent rainfall, the potential for runoff with increase due to wetter soils. - http://www.weather.gov/safety/flood PRECAUTIONARY/PREPAREDNESS ACTIONS...
-You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Turn around, don't drown when encountering flooded roads.
-Most flood deaths occur in vehicles. &&
+Low-water crossings may be flooded. * ADDITIONAL DETAILS... - Atmospheric moisture will increase over northern and northeastern areas as a weak frontal boundary moves in from the northwest.
+Numerous storms capable of very heavy rainfall will develop, increasing the risk of excessive runoff and flash flooding.
+The Hermits Peak-Calf Canyon wildfire burn scar will be especially vulnerable to flash flooding. - http://www.weather.gov/safety/flood PRECAUTIONARY/PREPAREDNESS ACTIONS...
+You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued. &&

 Local Radar